-Reno-Tahoe International Airport, in compliance with state and federal laws and regulations, including the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504), does not discriminate on the basis of disability in administration of its aviation-related programs and activities, and has a corporate commitment to provide equal traveling opportunities for the disabled traveling public, applicants, participants, beneficiaries, employees and other interested persons.
+Reno-Tahoe International Airport, in compliance with state and federal laws and regulations, including the Americans with Disabilities Act of 2010 (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504), does not discriminate on the basis of disability in administration of its aviation-related programs and activities, and has a corporate commitment to provide equal traveling opportunities for the traveling public, applicants, participants, beneficiaries, employees and other interested persons.

-Should a guest (non-passenger) wish to escort and/or push their party to the gate, the above procedure should be followed.
+Should a guest (non-passenger) wish to escort and/or assist their party to the gate, the above procedure should be followed.
 In addition, the guest must ask the airline if they will provide them with a "gate/escort pass".
 (Passes are provided by the airline at their discretion to persons who are in possession of a government issued photo ID.)

 It is important to note that vehicles are not permitted to be left unattended at curbside.
 Someone must always remain with the vehicle and guests must be actively loading and unloading their vehicle while at the curb.
-Therefore, if there is only yourself and the passenger, we suggest parking your vehicle in our parking garage and helping your party to their airline check-in counter, where IRAM can assist you.
+Therefore, if there is only yourself and the passenger, we suggest parking your vehicle in our parking garage and helping your party to their airline check-in counter, where Airserve can assist you.

 In addition, since wheelchair service at Reno-Tahoe International is provided by the airlines, the Airport Authority suggests contacting your air carrier directly for more specific information.
 Airline contact information can be found by visiting the Airlines page.

 The Reno-Tahoe International Airport attempts to make parking easy for all of our guests, especially our disabled visitors.
-Therefore, we have a number of disabled parking spaces very close to the terminal building.
+We have a number of disabled parking spaces very close to the terminal building.
 The airport parking garage is located directly west of the terminal and has three levels.
 There are handicapped parking spaces located on each level close to the skywalk that leads to the terminal.

-Reno-Tahoe International Airport offers three "Family Restrooms" in the terminal building.
+Reno-Tahoe International Airport offers three Family Restrooms in the terminal building.
 There is one on each of the concourses, where the aircraft arrive and depart, and one next to the PGA TOUR Golf Shop in the Main Terminal Lobby.
-All of these restrooms are wheelchair accessible.
+All of these family restrooms, as well as all of our other restrooms, are wheelchair accessible.